Updated: Aug 11

 During the next 21 days look to see where you can factor some additional movement into your life.
 Remember, when it comes to fat loss, every expended calorie counts.

-Before embarking on this fat-loss programme it is of paramount importance that you make changes to your diet and lifestyle habits.
+Before embarking on the 21 day fat loss program, it is of paramount importance that you make changes to your diet and lifestyle habits.
 As stated above, exercise alone is simply not enough.
 Thus you must reform your diet and be strict about cutting out refined/processed/sugar foods.

 Moreover, you must move more.
 Strive to take active and meaningful steps to re-engineer your daily round to include additional and supplementary movement.
 It doesn’t have to be as radical as chopping the car in for a push bike.
 Walking and standing more will suffice as positive first steps.

-Below, in the 21-day Fat-loss Exercise Tracker, you will discover 21 fitness sessions.
-Each session is structured to last for one hour and they all include an element of cardiovascular exercise – for the simple reason that CV is one of the most effective and efficient ways of ‘burning’ calories.
+Below, in the 21 day fat exercise program tracker, you will discover 21 workouts.
+Each workout is structured to last for one hour and they all include an element of cardiovascular exercise – for the simple reason that CV is one of the most effective and efficient ways of ‘burning’ calories.

 Remember, though, all the training session can be tailored to suit your current ability, exercise preferences and/or time constraints.
 The effectiveness of the programme will not in anyway diminish if, for example, you decide to substitute rowing for running or burpees for squat jumps, say.